IagoNascimentocode/TheHero-sLegend/README.md

  ### Delete Items:
  [ x ] - Should be possible delete items.<br>
  [   ] - Only an authenticated admin user can delete a new item.

+---
+<br><br>

+## <strong>Stadium</strong>

+### Basic Attack:

+[ x ] The hero must be able to make a basic attack on another hero.<br> The attacking hero must have a movement faster than or equal to the hero receiving the attack to hit the attack.<br> If his movement is less he receives a counterattack.<br> It is only possible to remove a hero's health if his armor is less than zero.
+If the attack number is greater than the armor number, the armor breaks but the hero does not suffer damage in his life.

+---